intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/udfpredictor/README.md

 ## Summary
- This example is to show how to create a user defined function to do the text classification with BigDL, and use this UDF in Spark SQL (spark 1.5, spark 1.6) and structured streaming (spark 2.0+).
+ This example is to show how to load BigDL model as UDF to perform predictions in Spark SQL/Dataframes and StructuredStreaming (Spark 2.0+ only).

  First use a (pre-trained GloVe embedding) to convert word to vector, and uses it to train the text classification model on a 20 Newsgroup dataset